the chilly chilli

 Want to know more?

-I intend to write a blog about swimming into, through and out of winter.
-Starting on the Autumn Equinox through to Beltain.
-Paying attention to the changing energies of the seasons and how my M.E. and peri-menopausal body responds.
+I have started a blog about swimming into, through and out of winter, paying attention to the changing energies of the seasons and how my M.E. and peri-menopausal body responds.